Frameworks with coordinated edge motions: Generic coordinated rigidity

 \subsection{Examples}

-Figure \ref{fig:mainthm} shows an example of a rigid coordinated framework in dimension $2$ with $2$ colour classes.
-The edges $e_1$ and $e_2$ form a redundant rainbow pair and certify generic rigidity.
-The edges $f_1$ and $f_2$ are a rainbow pair but not redundant.
+Figure \ref{fig:mainthm} shows an example of a rigid coordinated framework with two coordination classes in dimension $2$.
+The edges $e_1$ and $e_2$ form a redundant transversal of the coordination classes $E_1$ and $E_2$ and certify generic rigidity by Theorem \ref{thm:all-k}.
+The edges $f_1$ and $f_2$ are another transversal of $E_1$ and $E_2$, but they are not redundant.

-Figure~\ref{fig:circuits} shows two examples of 2-coloured graphs that form generically flexible frameworks in 2 dimensions.
-In both cases, there is no rainbow pair of redundant edges.
-Notice that in Figure~\ref{fig:circuits} (b), each of the dotted and dashed edges are redundant, but that no pair of them is.
+Figure~\ref{fig:circuits} shows two examples of 2-coordinated graphs that yield flexible frameworks for generic configurations in dimension 2.
+In both cases, there is no transversal of the coordination classes which is redundant.